Vault / Film Archive / Painted Stages

 Imitation of Life, 2013, watercolors

-Color Key for Imitation of Life, watercolor and digital media
+Color Key for Imitation of Life, watercolor and digital media, 2013

-Background for Imitation of Life, watercolor and gouache
+Background for Imitation of Life, watercolor and gouache, 2013

 Lilo & Stitch, 2003, watercolors

-This background was created at the start of the production and established the painted look of the Hawaiian foliage.
+This watercolor background established the painted look of the Hawaiian vegetation.

 Featured in Walt Disney World Feature Animation Exhibition, Disney’s Hollywood Studios, 2002